How to Compost in an Apartment

 Periodically empty the second bin of liquid and clean it to assist in preventing mold growth or odors.

-The composter will take several months (or more) to fully break down waste.
+The composter will take at least a few months (or more) to fully break down waste.
 Depending on your volume of scraps added to the composter, you may need to have a second set of bins ready to receive compostable waste while the waste in the first set of bins is still processing.

 How to Use Compost

 Compost is very beneficial as a soil amendment for your garden or for potted plants.
-It can enhance drainage, boost beneficial bacteria, and attract earthworms.
+Studies show it can enhance drainage, boost beneficial bacteria, and attract earthworms.
 Once your compost is complete, you can directly add it to your garden or you can store it in a container and add it to your plants as needed.

 In addition, the liquid produced by the composting process is full of nutrients.
 Many people use this "compost tea" to fertilize houseplants or in the garden.